Section 91B of the Residential Tenancies Act 1997 (Vic) (‘RT Act’) provides that:

-Despite any Act or law to the contrary, a The agreement between a landlord and a tenant for the rental of a property. agreement does not terminate and must not be terminated except in accordance with Division 1 of Parts 6, 7 or 8.
+Despite any Act or law to the contrary, a residential rental agreement does not terminate and must not be terminated except in accordance with this Division or Part 7 or 8.

-To legally evict the tenant, the landlord must:
+To legally evict a renter, the rental provider must:

-- serve a Legally binding or effective.
-Notice to Vacate (or have been served with a Notice of Intention to Vacateby the tenant);
+- serve a valid Notice to Vacate (or have been served with a Notice of Intention to Vacate by the renter);

 - make an application to VCAT for a possession order;

-A landlord cannot legally evict a tenant without obtaining a possession order and a warrant of possession.
-A warrant of possession directs the police to evict the tenant from the property.
-Only the police may carry out the eviction; the landlord cannot evict the tenant.
-The procedures for applying for a possession order vary according to the type of Notice to Vacate the landlord has served.
-Parties should consult the relevant VCAT Rules.
+The procedures for applying for a possession order vary according to the type of Notice to Vacate the rental provider has served.
+Parties should also consult the relevant VCAT Rules.